sikoried/sequence-learning/Readme.md

 	Learn how to model complex sequences of arbitrary length that prohibit explicit modeling, such as speech recognition or choreographies in sports.
 	Here we will combine what we've discussed so far: prefix trees, n-gram models and efficient search.

+_The remaining syllabus is still subject to change!_

 - **May 8: Feed-Forward Neural Networks.** (slides [perceptron](06-nnets/sl-perceptron.pdf) and [nnets](06-nnets/sl-mlp.pdf), [fizzbuzz.py](06-nnets/fizzbuzz.tf), [exercise](06/nnets/)).